 Monetary policy instruments

-The Riksbank regularly uses market operations in the form of Riksbank Certificates or repos as well as daily fine-tuning transactions.
+The Riksbank regularly uses market operations in the form of Riksbank Certificates or repos.

 Riksbank Certificates during surplus in banking system